-- Documentation of COVID-19 vaccine - Health record showing immunizations or immunity: (Proof of immunity to measles, mumps, and rubella either by 2 documented MMR vaccines and or positive titers to the disease. - Proof of immunity to varicella by either 2 varivax vaccines or a positive titer, we do not accept verbal history. - Proof of immunity to hepatitis B if position has potential for coming into contact with blood or body fluids is recommended - Documentation of a Tdap vaccine as an adult - Documentation of influenza vaccine during flu season - Documentation of a 2-step tuberculin skin test (TST) is required (Two TST's within a year, the last one given no greater than 3 months before intended start date) - Documentation of a TSPOT TB blood test; or a QuantiFERON Gold TB blood test done in the last 12 months; or a negative chest X-ray completed within last 3 years is accepted in place of the TST - All non-employees will be screened annually for TB and the method of screening will be determined by the result of the Risk Assessment done by Infection prevention.
+- Health record showing immunizations or immunity: (Proof of immunity to measles, mumps, and rubella either by 2 documented MMR vaccines and or positive titers to the disease.) - Proof of immunity to varicella by either 2 varivax vaccines or a positive titer.
+We do not accept verbal history. - Proof of immunity to hepatitis B if position has potential to come in contact with blood or body fluids is recommended. - Documentation of a Tdap vaccine as an adult - Documentation of COVID-19 vaccine Strongly recommended, not required. - Documentation of influenza vaccine during flu season - Documentation of only one of the following to cover TB requirement: - 2-step tuberculin skin test (TST) (TST completed within last 3 months of intended start date) - o or Documentation of TSPOT TB blood test done within last 12 months - o or Documentation of QuantiFERON Gold TB blood test done within the last 12 months - or a negative chest X-ray completed within the last 3 years is accepted in place of the TST